ldnchemevents/ldnchemevents.github.io/readme.md

 Where we post events, we're usually posting publicly available information.
 We try and get it right (and will do all we can to fix it if/when we don't), but we'd strongly suggest that you check the source/link/hosts for details & updates before making a trip.

 We have received a couple of comments on bias towards particular areas of chemistry, and institutions.
-We are human.
+We are human, adn don't pretent to make comprehensive listings!
+There is a lot going on, and we may miss you talk, your mates' talks, and Nobel prizrwinners' talks.
 If you’d like to cover more of your favourite kinds of [#LdnChemEvents](https://twitter.com/search?q=%23ldnchemevents&src=typed_query&f=live), we suggest you get involved: adding the hashtag to appropriate tweets, or posting events.
 We’ll do the rest…

 #### How we will tag/RT
 We will automatically RT tweets with the [#LdnChemEvents](https://twitter.com/search?q=%23ldnchemevents&src=typed_query&f=live) hashtag.
 At present, this is automated, and can deal with the volume of traffic we receive.
 Since many events are initially listed quite some time before they take place, posts may be revived a second time nearer to the event (or important deadlines).